cirosantilli/linux-cheat/system-call/README.md

 The man pages project documents portable glibc C interfaces to system calls.

-This inclues many POSIX C library functions, plus LInux extensions which glibc makes available via feature test macros such as `_BSD_SOURCE` which must be defined before the headers are included.
+This includes many POSIX C library functions, plus Linux extensions which glibc makes available via feature test macros such as `_BSD_SOURCE` which must be defined before the headers are included.

 For example, to enable the BSD extensions, one would need to do: